jenkinsci/vectorcast-execution-plugin/README.md

 ### Version 0.40 (10 Apr 2019)

--   Update to fix auto job updates (where path to Manage project was being removed)
+-   Update to fix auto job updates (where path to VectorCAST Project was being removed)

 ### Version 0.39 (19 Mar 2019)